Voice Your Values: Meet with Members of Congress

 - IT'S THE MOST IMPACTFUL ADVOCACY ACTION!
 Research shows that Congressional visits are the most influential way to communicate with your members of Congress and their staff.
 Why?
 We want to build relationships with staff and legislators, and visits allow space to get to know one another and have conversations about the issues you care about.
 It takes time to organize a visit, so staff and members of Congress know you really care about the topics you're planning to discuss.

 - CAPITOL HILL: All three of your Senators and Representatives have offices on Capitol Hill in Washington, DC.
-Members of your campus may have visted them during our CRS SALT Summit in July 2018.
+Members of your campus may have visted them during our CRS SALT Summit in July 2018, and all of our CRS SALT Summit 2020 participants will head there next summer!
 If you happen to be traveling to Washington, DC, feel free to arrange meetings with any of your members of Congress in their Capitol Hill offices.
+Some campuses host spring break service, immersion or other types of trips to Washington, DC.
+CRS Staff would love to help train and prepare you for an advocacy meeting as part of a larger Washington, DC visit.
+Email email@example.com to discuss further.

 - IN-DISTRICT: More likely, it will be most convenient for you to meet with your Senators' and Representative's offices nearby to your campus.
 Your members of Congress have offices across their home state and district, so you can meet with them more easily for aptly named in-district visits.
 Your Representative will likely have an office close to your campus because they only represent a small geographic region of your state.
 Your Senators will have offices in your state capitol as well as other regional offices.
 You can find the closest offices for each member of Congress by visiting their websites.

-- FEBRUARY AND MARCH 2019: To unify the voices of our 100+ campus partners, we'd love to see everyone make these Congressional visits in February and March, 2019.
+- FEBRUARY, MARCH, or APRIL: To unify the voices of our 100+ campus partners, we'd love to see everyone make these Congressional visits in the spring.
 This is good timing because the Administration will release a new budget and there are often new committee assignments and Members of Congress beginning their terms in the new year.
 Take advantage of the opportunity to start building relationships with your legislators and making your voices heard.

-- ANYTIME: If February and March don't work for you, no problem!
+- ANYTIME: If February - April don't work for you, no problem!
 The most important thing is that you show up, not when you show up.
 If you need to schedule a time to meet with your legislators during a different month, go for it, and let us know.

 These PDFs will take you through the preparation process, step-by-step.
 Be sure to fill out the corresponding forms so we can support you with specific information for your member of Congress ahead of your meetings and so CRS Staff can follow up on your visits with offices in DC.